pamfloibe/Real-Time-Programming/Exercise1/Part3/README.md

  ### What are the differences between processes, threads, green threads, and coroutines?
  > *Processes: They are OS-managed.
 A process is the instance of a computer program that is being executed.
 It may be made up of multiple threads in order to execute instructions concurrently.*

  > *Threads: They are OS-managed.
-THey are the smallest sequence of programmed instructions that can be managed independently.*
+They are the smallest sequence of programmed instructions that can be managed independently.*

  > *Green threads: They are NOT OS-managed as they are used by a virtual machine instead of the operating system itself.*

  > *Coroutines: They are NOT OS-managed.
 They are computer-program components that generalize subroutines for non-preemptive multitasking, as they allow multiple entry points for suspending and resuming execution at certain locations.*

  ### Which one of these do `pthread_create()` (C/POSIX), `threading.Thread()` (Python), `go` (Go) create?